epa095/talks/lisp-18/PITCHME.md

 +++

-# Why are Lisp loosing?
+# Why is Lisp loosing?
-Three quotes by Peter Norvig
+Three quotes by Peter Norvig:

 +++